skip to main content

 Experiential Opportunities

-Experiential opportunities are project specific partnerships with local and international organizations.
+Experiential opportunities are project-specific partnerships with local and international organizations.
 Think of this as a mini-internship opportunity where students put into practice what they are learning in the classroom in a meaningful way.
-These projects can be as little as 2 hours a week for 4-6 weeks or more intensive.
+These projects can be as little as two hours a week for four to six weeks, or they can be more intensive.

 Have a project that our graduate or undergraduate students might be able to assist with?
-Contact Beth Hammond at hammon25@msu.edu or (517) 353-4299.
+Contact Beth Hammond at hammon25@msu.edu or (517) 353-4299, or complete the short form below.

 • Redhead Design

 Redhead Design specializes in brand strategy and marketing for social change.
 This focus is the result of a long-held belief: It is our responsibility to leave the world a better place than we found it.
-All people, places, and environments have the fundamental right to thrive.
-Our tasks as humans is to ensure the safety and success of those who follow us.
+All people, places and environments have the fundamental right to thrive.
+Our task as humans is to ensure the safety and success of those who follow us.

 The task before us